nayeemabee/Inventory-Management-Project/README.md

 Replace `<YOUR_ACCESS_TOKEN>` with the appropriate JWT token you received after logging in.

 ## Logging
 The application uses Python’s `logging` module to capture errors and events.
-Log files are saved in the `logs/` directory.
+Log files are saved in the project directory.

 ### Log Levels: